ZhengdaoZhang/my-study/english.md

     that's right!
 I'm zhangzhengdao.it's a pleasure to meet you.

-## When you want to ask someone for their opinion or feelings about something, especially a place or an experience, you can use the phrase How do you like
+## When you want to ask someone for their opinion or feelings about something, especially a place or an experience, you can use the phrase How do you like.

-    How do you like California so far.
+    How do you like LuoYang so far.

 ## When talking about preferences or feelings towards something, the phrase I like it is often used

     I like it.

 ## When you want to highlight differences between two things, you can use the phrase different from.
-What words does Tom use to compare California and Texas?

-    It's different from Texas, but I like it here.
+    It's different from TaiAn, but I like it here.